-This largely practical module will develop your ability to apply, link and appraise the theoretical and practical concepts that underpin occupational therapy for physical conditions to a range of case studies.
-These will reflect the diversity of current OT practice.
-The module will provide you with opportunities for engagement with current practitioners from various fields of physical intervention.
+This largely practical module will develop your ability to apply, link and appraise the theoretical and practical concepts that underpin occupational therapy for physical conditions.
+These will reflect the diversity of OT within physical health and social care settings, and provide you with opportunities for engagement with current practitioners from various fields of physical intervention.

 - Use a range of case studies to appraise literature, evidence and practice.

 - Engage in experiential learning to develop depth of understanding of the diversity of current occupational therapy practice.

 - Use role play to apply practical and theoretical knowledge across a range of interventions.

 Having successfully completed this module you will be able to:

 - Confidently implement and manage self-directed learning and critically reflect on learning opportunities within the module in preparation for application to other modules and placements at level 5.

 - Identify sensitive and relevant evaluation methods in order to chart progress and review outcomes of OT intervention in order to create realistic future plans.